devzom/devzom/README.md

 <h1 align="center">Hi 👋, I'm Jakub</h1>
-<h2 align="center">Full-stack software engineer with T-shaped skillset, mostly JS/TS but love frontend</h2>
+<h2 align="center">Senior software engineer with T-shaped skillset so  full-stack?, workking mostly with JS/TS ecosystem and love frontend but knows a lot</h2>

-- 🔭 Currently working with: **Nuxt /  Next.js projects with SSR and NX workspaces**
+- 🔭 Currently working with: **Nuxt /  Next.js projects with SSR and NX workspaces, based on differnt cloud providers, make a lot of automation**

-- 🌱 Spent lot of time with technologies like: **TypeScript, AWS, and CMS: Strapi, Payload, WordPress** etc...
+- 🌱 Spent lot of time with technologies like: **many frontend frameworks, BFF, AWS, and CMSs: Sanity, Strapi, Payload, WordPress** etc...

 - 👨‍💻 All of my projects are available at Github, but most of them are on corporate repositories, which I can't share. ;)